1992 United Kingdom general election: Campaign

 The 50th Parliament of the United Kingdom sat for the last time on Monday 16 March, being dissolved on the same day.

 Under the leadership of Neil Kinnock, the Labour Party had undergone further developments and alterations since its 1987 general election defeat.
 Labour entered the campaign confident, with most opinion polls showing a slight Labour lead that if maintained suggested a hung parliament, with no single party having an overall majority.

 The parties campaigned on the familiar grounds of taxation and health care.
 Major became known for delivering his speeches while standing on an upturned soapbox during public meetings.
 Immigration was also an issue, with Home Secretary Kenneth Baker making a controversial speech stating that, under Labour, the floodgates would be opened for immigrants from developing countries.
 Some speculated that this was a bid by the Conservatives to shore up its support amongst its white working-class supporters.
-The Conservatives also pounded the Labour Party over the issue of taxation, producing a memorable poster entitled "Labour's Double-Whammy", showing a boxer wearing gloves marked "tax rises" and "inflation".
+The Conservatives also attacked The Labour Party over the issue of taxation, producing a memorable poster entitled "Labour's Double-Whammy", showing a boxer wearing gloves marked "tax rises" and "inflation".

 An early setback for Labour came in the form of the "War of Jennifer's Ear" controversy, which questioned the truthfulness of a Labour party election broadcast concerning National Health Service (NHS) waiting lists.

 Labour seemingly recovered from the NHS controversy, and opinion polls on 1 April (dubbed "Red Wednesday") showed a clear Labour lead.
 But the lead fell considerably in the following day's polls.
 Observers blamed the decline on the Labour Party's triumphalist "Sheffield Rally", an enthusiastic American-style political convention at the Sheffield Arena, where Neil Kinnock famously cried out "We're all right!" three times.
 However, some analysts and participants in the campaign believed it actually had little effect, with the event only receiving widespread attention after the election.

-This was the first general election for the newly formed Liberal Democrats, a party formed by the formal merger of the SDP-Liberal Alliance following the 1987 general election.
+This was the first general election for the newly formed Liberal Democrats, a party formed by the formal merger of the SDP–Liberal Alliance following the 1987 general election.
 Its formation had not been without its problems, but under the strong leadership of Paddy Ashdown, who proved to be a likeable and candid figure, the party went into the election ready to win votes and seats.
 They focused on education throughout the campaign, as well as a promise on reforming the voting system.

-The weather was largely dull for most of the campaign, but sunny conditions on 9 April may have been a factor in the high turnout.
+The weather was largely dull for most of the campaign, as would be typical in early-spring Britain, but the warm and sunny conditions on 9 April may have been a factor in the high turnout.